david6304/pbi/week10/README.md

 :white_check_mark: we've now finished our coding practice assignments, but there will be some notebooks for you to look at through the week (and beyond!) for this week's course content.

 On Thursday we will be working through two notebooks that use networks to model multiple data modalities.
 They will take advanatge of the [SNFPy](https://github.com/rmarkello/snfpy) package that implements the similarity network fusion method proposed in [Wang et al. Similarity network fusion for aggregating data types on a genomic scale.
 Nature Methods, 11(3), 333](https://europepmc.org/article/med/24464287).
-The first notebook implements a toy example and the second uses multiple networks and a fusion approach to integrate data for downstream analysis.
+The first notebook implements a toy example and the second uses real world data to build multiple modality networks and a fusion approach to integrate data for downstream analysis.

 :white_check_mark: next week we only have one session, on Tuesday morning where I will be running through the course material, discussing the exam, and offering a Q&A session.